jermbo/ChoreChart/README.md

 - Built using Node.js (newish) with Express/Hono (newish)
   - RESTful API architecture for efficient data exchange between client-side and server-side components
-  - Drizzle/SQLite/PostgreSQL (newish) database choice dependent on scalability needs
+  - Drizzle ORM with PostgreSQL for robust data persistence and scalability

 ## **Authentication**